How To Make Your Own Capsules

 Celery seed powder.
 Celery is an excellent source of antioxidants and beneficial enzymes as well as vitamins and minerals such as vitamins K, C and B6, potassium and folate.
 Celery also contains a compound called 3-n-butylphthalide that has been reported to have lipid-lowering action.
 Research suggests that celery has many other beneficial compounds.
 The seeds appear beneficial in being able to reduce blood pressure, lower high cholesterol, reduce inflammation, help prevent ulcers, boost digestion/reducing bloating, and help to improve liver health.

-The method of using a manual capsule filling machine is very simple, as follows:
+The method of using a manual capsule filler is very simple, as follows:

-- Open the empty capsules and place the lower halves (the ‘body’) in the holes of the bottom plate of the filling machine.
-Often machines have spacers that are inserted between the base plate and the plate with holes into which the capsules are fitted.
+- Open the empty capsules and place the lower halves (the ‘body’) in the holes of the bottom plate of the filler.
+Often capsule fillers have spacers that are inserted between the base plate and the plate with holes into which the capsules are fitted.
 These need to be set so that the lower body of each capsule is flush with the top of the plate that holds the capsule bodies.

 - Pour the liquid or powder into the body of each capsule, ensuring an even distribution of powder using a spreader plate.